louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 ### Chronic cough due to gastroesophageal reflux in adults: CHEST guideline and expert panel report [^8e61a160].
 Chest (2016).
 Medium credibility.

-Table 3 (continued)—Steward et al/2004 study design and assessments: Inclusion required “Hoarseness, throat clearing, nonproductive cough, globus sensation, or sore throat > 4 wk and physical examination consistent with LPR (ie, edema, erythema, or pachydermia, or a combination).”
-Treatment arms were “Rabeprazole 20 mg bid and lifestyle modifications (avoid fatty meals, caffeine, alcohol, smoking, eating within 2 h of bedtime, HOB elevation (n = 21 ITT, 16 PP) Placebo and lifestyle modifications (n = 21 ITT, 14 PP).”
-Cough-related outcomes used the “Reflux Symptom Questionnaire component: Dry cough defined as more than 4×/d scored 0-4 for frequency and severity.”
+Table 3 (continued) — Steward et al/2004 study design and assessments: Inclusion required "Hoarseness, throat clearing, nonproductive cough, globus sensation, or sore throat > 4 wk and physical examination consistent with LPR (ie, edema, erythema, or pachydermia, or a combination)."
+Treatment arms were "Rabeprazole 20 mg bid and lifestyle modifications (avoid fatty meals, caffeine, alcohol, smoking, eating within 2 h of bedtime, HOB elevation (n = 21 ITT, 16 PP) Placebo and lifestyle modifications (n = 21 ITT, 14 PP)."
+Cough-related outcomes used the "Reflux Symptom Questionnaire component: Dry cough defined as more than 4×/d scored 0–4 for frequency and severity."

 ---